 Spring snow melt out of the Lake Chelan - Sawtooth Wilderness makes the Twisp a great class III whitewater run with nearly continuous action.
-Typical trips start by gathering at the bakery in Twisp and end with dinner at the pub.
+Typical trips start by gathering at the bakery in Twisp.
 The river corridor is largely in private ownership but it is mostly forested with a few cabins along the riverbanks.

 From the upper put-in at Buttermilk Creek the river begins with fun class II.
 Be aware of wood hazards which can occur anywhere along the run but particularly in the first couple miles.

 As you pass Little Bridge Creek (an alternate put-in location) the action begins to pick up as the run transitions to class III.
 For the next 4.5 miles you will enjoy continuous intermediate whitewater.
 Midway along this section you will reach the fish collection dam (a sign warns of the approach).
 It's an easy portage on river left but can be run in the right location at certain flows.